walt-id/waltid-identity/waltid-services/waltid-wallet-api/README.md

 capabilities, it also supports the integration of web3 wallets.
 This feature enables your users to view their tokens from different blockchain ecosystems like Ethereum, Polygon, and more.

+# Protocol Support

+The wallet-api currently supports OpenID4VCI Draft 11 and Draft 13, and OpenID4VP Draft 14 and Draft 20.

 # How to use it

 ***Docker compose***